singh-chandanbir/Crypto-tracker/README.md

 - **Vote on Wallet Addresses**: Users can cast votes to express their trust or concerns about specific wallet addresses.
 - **Provide Credibility Scores**: The smart contract aggregates votes to calculate a credibility score for each wallet address, which is visible to all users.
-- **Query and Display Scores**: Retrieve and display credibility scores in the PayPlot application to assist in decision-making and enhance transparency.
+- **Query and Display Scores**: Retrieve and display credibility scores in the Crypto Tracker application to assist in decision-making and enhance transparency.

 ## Future Goals